-Richard Graham was elected Gloucester’s MP in May 2010, with a majority of 2,420 and a swing of 8.9% from Labour to Conservative.
-He was re-elected in May 2015 with a further swing of 5.4% from Labour to Conservative, and re-elected again in June 2017 with 50.3% of the vote.
+Richard Graham was elected Gloucester’s MP in 2010, with a swing of 8.9% from Labour to Conservative.
+He was re-elected in 2015 with a further swing of 5.4%, and again in 2017 with 50.3% of the vote.

 Richard lives with his wife Anthea and children near the city centre.
 He was brought up in Gloucestershire, and his father, sister and brother all live in the county.
 Anthea has worked at St Peter's School, was a longstanding trustee of the Family Haven and is a travel specialist.
 Two of their three children work and the third is studying engineering at university.
 Sadly their much loved dog Twiglet died in 2017.

 Richard has served David Cameron and Theresa May for almost six years as the Prime Minister's Trade Envoy to Indonesia, Malaysia, the Philippines and the ASEAN EC.
 He was previously Parliamentary Secretary (PPS) to Ministers in the Foreign and Commonwealth office when William Hague was Foreign Secretary.

 Richard is Chairman of the Westminster Foundation for Democracy, a non-departmental government body funded by the Foreign and Commonwealth Office (FCO) and the Department for International Development (DFID), focused on helping to strengthen democracy in over 20 countries and he was previously a Director of the Great Britain China centre, another non-departmental government body.
 In 2017 he was elected onto the Select Committee for Leaving the EU having previously been a member of the Work and Pensions Select Committee, a member of the Joint Select Committee for the Enquiry into BHS and Co-chair of the Joint Select Committee Report into Supported Housing.